Advanced Home Care Aide Specialist

 - Meet at least one of the following two sets of criteria:

-- Be receiving Medicaid Health Home Services, have a PRISM Risk Score of 1.5 or greater upon enrollment, and have received a Health Action Plan and/or
+- Eligible for Medicaid Health Home Services with a PRISM Risk Score of 1.5 or greater upon enrollment, and/or

 - Have a CARE Behavior Score of 12 or above and have a Behavior Support Plan (or agree to accept a behavior support plan within 2 months of the provider competing training)